 How can you find out about a college’s disability services?

 2020欧洲杯体育投注Most colleges, these days, have an office for students with disabilities, and it is a good idea to get in touch with them early.
 It’s up to you to ask, so speak up.
 Use the advocacy skills that you’ve polished to perfection.
 The disability support folks in turn will help you get oriented to the college environment, and give you hints about what to do next.
 They will let you know specifically what you need to do to qualify for services, and what resources are available on campus, such as assistive technology and accessible housing, not to mention tutoring.

 Know what documentation is required for your disability.

-2020欧洲杯体育投注Colleges may be especially particular in their documentation requirements for learning disabilities and AD/HD.
-Testing companies can be particular, too--for instance, the ACT and SAT tests have specific requirements.
-(Check their web sites to see what is required: ; .)
-Tests that you take while in college (Praxis, GRE, etc.) also required thorough testing.
+Colleges may be especially particular in their documentation requirements for learning disabilities and AD/HD.
+Testing companies can be particular, too--for instance, the and 2020欧洲杯体育投注 websites list specific test requirements.
+Tests that you take while in college (Praxis, GRE, etc.) also require thorough testing.
 Some items that colleges and testing companies consider when looking at documentation are: